jamiefolsom/arbotopia/_posts/2017-05-07-a-bright-and-windy-walk-in-bussey-brook-meadow.md

 Also heard in the same location was another early migrant, Warbling Vireo:

-_Sound recording courtesy of Lang Elliott NatureSound Studio_﻿
+_Sound recording courtesy of Lang Elliott NatureSound Studio_

 While we were listening to this melodious song someone noticed a nest high in a tree that appeared to have a bird in it.
 My first guess was that we were looking at a partially built oriole nest, but when the bird flew out others saw no yellow on the exiting bird, putting my call in question.
 Indeed, the bird, and the nest, was that of the singing vireo!